-If you’d like a slightly more thrifty option, then this Olympus WS-852 could be for you – though you still might want to whack it on the birthday list.
+If you’re out and about interviewing people IRL, then this Olympus WS-852 could be for you – though you still might want to whack it on the birthday list.

 Aside from the high-quality voice recording, the standout feature here is the whopping 112 hours of battery life.
 That’s more than four days of solid recording.
 Which would be a hell of a long interview.